Meet “Victor”…his mother gave him another name but for us, he’s Victor. According to him, he’s the Grand Master of managing team meetings costs.

 We’ll be looking at Victor’s team meetings cost in a minute to see if they reveal his skill but before we do…

 Let’s be clear, team meetings are necessary.
 They are an essential part of team building, allowing people to share ideas and learn from each other.
-And if done correctly, they can serve as a non-threatening way to develop leadership skills and communication skills.

 So what am I carrying on about?